franciscozorrilla/EMBOMicroCom/exercises/precomputed_simulations.md

 # 🍯 Example results

 As the title suggests, these are example of what the SMETANA output may look like.
-Differences between your own results and these scores are likely the results of solver instability and multiple alternative solutions.
+Differences between your own results and these scores are likely due to solver instability and the existence of multiple alternative solutions.

 The plots were generated in R using the following code: